jverne/jverne.github.io/_posts/2022-05-22-new-ham-starter-kit.md

 Spoler alert: I ended up buying a complete Xiegu setup, batteries, a cheap and cheerful charging module, and completely gutted the trailer to prototype this mobile station.

-Even this posting has been in my drafts for years, I decided to just publish it for posterity, two years later.
+Even though this posting has been in my drafts for years, I decided to just publish it for posterity, two years later.
 An update with all the build details should follow within the decade.

 ---